nigyta/LIMS/README.md

 # LIMS
 ## Laboratory Information Management System

-We developed a web-based LIMS to manage and analyze all kinds of data from both wet and dry labs.
+We developed a web-based LIMS to manage and analyze genomic data at different levels from both wet and dry lab experiments.

 ## Demo
 http://www.genome.arizona.edu/lims-demo (coming soon)